-Talk therapy and medication are often used as the first line of treatment for mental illness.
+After an evaluation by a doctor, you may receive a diagnosis or a treatment plan.
+Exercise, talk therapy and medication are often used as the first line of treatment for mental illness.
 Some people may use talk therapy for a short time and then find they don’t need it anymore.
-Some people way need talk therapy for a long term.
-Just the same, some people use medications (like antidepressants, for a short time, while others use them long term.
+Some people need talk therapy for a long term or forever.
+Just the same, some people use medications (like antidepressants), for a short time, while others use them long term.

 Anyone and everyone could benefit from seeing a therapist at some point in their life.